AlibabaCloudDocs/hologram/intl.en-US/User Authorization/Hologres permission models/SPM/Use the SPM.md

 2. Enable the SPM.

     By default, the SPM is disabled.
-You can execute the following statement to enable the SPM for a database: For more information about the spm\_enable function, see [spm\_enable](/intl.en-US/User Authorization/Hologres permission models/SPM/Functions of the SPM.mdsection_3jy_fy7_o1f).
+You can execute the following statement to enable the SPM for a database.
+For more information about the spm\_enable function, see [spm\_enable](/intl.en-US/User Authorization/Hologres permission models/SPM/Functions of the SPM.mdsection_3jy_fy7_o1f).

     ```
     call spm_enable (); // Enable the SPM for the current database.
     ```

+    **Note:** After you enable the SPM for a database, users in the developer group are granted permissions on tables and table-like objects in all schemas in a database.

 3. Switch from the standard PostgreSQL authorization model to the SPM for existing objects.